anand0xff/fourieroptics_stsci/README.md

 	Look at and run code/telclass.py

-	See hoe the matrixDFT object is instantiated, a pupil created, and an imasge complex amplitude ("field") and its intensity are calculated.
+	See how the matrixDFT object is instantiated, a pupil created, and an image complex amplitude ("field") and its intensity are calculated.

 	Look through the parameters of exer1() and its output in datadir/c1/ex1*.fits

 	Write up a short description of why the images appear as they do.
 Consider information content in the two domains, pupil and image.

+	Do the same with exer2().
+How does trhis show the difference between a detector pixel and a pointwise value of an image?

 I will upload a sample program for creating various phase array creation by the end of today (Oct 24) to help you work through the following exercises: